List of characters in the Mahabharata: Chekitana

-Chekitana was the son of Kekaya king Dhrishtaketu and Queen Shrutakirti, a Yadava.
-He was the leader of Andhaka sect of Yadavas.
-Chekitana was described to be a valorous warrior, who fought with warriors like Susharma, Kripacharya and Dronacharya.
+Chekitana was the son of Kekaya king Dhrishtaketu and Queen Shrutakirti, a Yadava king.
+He was the leader of Andhaka tribe of the Yadavas.
+Chekitana was described to be a valorous warrior, who fought with warriors like Susharma, Kripa and Drona.
 He also rescued Nakula from the clutches of Duryodhana.
 On the 18th day, he was killed by Duryodhana.

 Chitra and Chitrasena

 Chitra and Chitrasena were brothers and the two kings of the Abhisara Kingdom.
 Both of them sided with the Kauravas in the Kurukshetra War.
 Chitra was killed by Prativindhya on the 16th day, whereas Chitrasena was killed by Shrutakarma on the same day.

-Gandharva Chitrāngada
+Chitrāngada (Gandharva)

-Chitrangada was a Gandharva, who was jealous of Shantanu's son Chitrāngada, for sharing a name.
-One day, the Gandharva challenged the prince and killed him.
+Chitrangada was a Gandharva who was jealous of Shantanu and Satyavati's son Chitrangada, for sharing the same name.
+One day, the Gandharva challenged the prince and killed him in a battle.

 Chitrāngada of Kalinga

 Chitrāngada was the king of the Kalinga kingdom.
-In the Shanti Parva of the epic, Narada narrated that Chitrangada's daughter (Bhanumati) with Kaurava Duryodhana.
-After him, Srutayudha became the king of Kalinga as he had no son.
+In the Shanti Parva of the epic, Narada narrated that Chitrangada's daughter (Bhanumati) was married with the Kaurava king Duryodhana.
+After him, Shrutayudha became the king of Kalinga as he had no son.
 Possibly, his wife was Chandramudra.